 However, It may feel slow, and when you try to fix it, it suddenly becomes trickier.
 So far, Linux Mint is just perfect right after installation, no need to make any additional changes.
-These two share almost the similar Desktop user Interface (UI) that resembles windows.
+This two share almost similar Desktop user Interface (UI) that resembles windows.

 Since Ubuntu LTS is the most stable Linux Distro, Linux Mint as a Child Variant of Ubuntu LTS should be stable.
 The only difference out there that acts on their stability performance is that: